variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-03-successfully-treat-fibroids-with-acupuncture--herbs.md

 #### Current advanced studies

 For the past few years I’ve been studying under a Classical Chinese medicine teacher.
 She passes down the strong lineage in Chinese medicine of successful treatment of fibroids, and translates Chinese medical literature as well.
-Many case studies are listed in translated medical literature for us all to learn from, where fibroids much larger than 3cm are successfully shrunk.
+Many case studies are listed in translated medical texts for us all to learn from, where fibroids much larger than 3cm are successfully shrunk.

 ## Why don’t all acupuncturists have success with treating fibroids?